computationalstylistics/docs/custom_distances.md

 stylo(distance.measure = "dist.entropy")
 ```

 Now, what about an inverse correlation distance?
+It has been
+successfully applied in a cross-language benchmark study distances in
+stylometry (Forsyth and Sharoff, 2014), in which, by the way, a few
+other interesting measures have been tested.
 The following code was
-contributed by Richard Forsyth (pers. comm.):
+contributed by Richard Forsyth:

 ``` r
 ##  Additional distance function for Stylo() :